quobyte/api/docs/README.md

 * `go.mod` files must be present at the root level of the project
 * Each major release beyond V1 (such =v2[+].a.b) must provide unique import path such as `github.com/quobyte/api/vX`
-  * To get around this issue, we always use v1.x.x (never make V2 release)
+  * To get around this issue, we always use v1.x.x (**NEVER** make v2 release)
+  * Further, each `*.go` file must have a `package XYZ` statement as the first line and must be placed into `XZY` directory.
+(It seems go mod ignores .go file that is not placed in declared package directory!!)
 * For local testing of edited module,
   * Create a standalone project with the `testing or main.go` and `go mod init` inside the project root.
       The `go mod init` fetches the depedencies required by code.